 - Q: What services do you offer?
 (E.g.: consulting, testing, reports, site inspections etc.)

-- A: Expert witness testimony in areas of forensic accounting; economic damages determinations for lost profits in contract breaches and torts, personal injuries, etc.; fraud and white collar crime; standards of care; business valuations; family law
+- A: Expert witness testimony in areas of forensic accounting; business disputes; partner disputes; economic damages determinations for lost profits in contract breaches and torts, standards of care.; fraud and white collar crime; standards of care; business valuations; family law

 - Q: What is your hourly rate to consult with an attorney?